Thumbs Surveys

 Sample Thumbs comment

-How is the Thumbs score calculated?
+How the Thumbs score is calculated

 The Thumbs score is calculated with the following equation: